 To use private IP, your network and application environment must meet the following requirements.
 In addition, setting up private IP for the first time requires extra IAM permissions.

 Application environment requirements

-If you are connecting from GKE, you must be running GKE 1.8 or higher on a VPC-native cluster.
+- If you are connecting from GKE, you must be running GKE 1.8 or higher on a VPC-native cluster.